37 Best Practices for Internal Employee Communication | Guide

-In order to achieve operational success in your business, a documented strategy that follows best practices for employee communication must be present.
+In order to achieve operational success in your business, a documented strategy that follows best practices for internal employee communication must be present.

 Examples of internal communication include chat (e.g. Slack, Google Hangouts), email, intranet updates, in-person meetings, social media, and digital displays.
 All these methods of communicating are effective in increasing productivity and engagement in the workplace.